Safety is a big deal, because 'dead' is a big deal, pain is a big deal, medical bills are a big deal,

-Enter car zones, on foot or with wheels, with caution.
+Enter car zones with caution whether on foot or with wheels.

 Buckle your seat belt.

-How many videos have you seen, where girls got their hair caught in an electric-mixer?
+How many home videos have you seen, where girls got their hair caught in an electric-mixer?

 Stay clear of adult machines and appliances until your Adult trains you how to use them.